ghacks Technology News

 Widgets for Linux: gDesklets

-For Windows there are different tools to have widgets on your desktop.
+For Windows there are different tools that allow you to place widgets on your desktop.
 There are for example Yahoo!
-Widgets, or Samurize
+Widgets, or Samurize.
+For Linux there is also a tool available to do this, and it's called gDesklets.

-There are mostly normal widgets availible, like calenders or system information, but also things like verse of the day and dinocam.
+There are mostly normal widgets available, like calenders or system information, but also things like verse of the day and dinocam.
 You can also view a list of availible widgets at the Gdesklets website, the list is located here.

 Hey!
 Good article.